-Pupils arrange a meeting with lunchtime staff to brainstorm ways that they could help to save energy.
-Possible actions you could consider include:
+Everyone in the school has a role to play in saving energy.
+Why not arrange a meeting with lunchtime staff to brainstorm ways that they could help to save energy.
+Possible actions you could suggest might include:

-After your meeting feedback results to the School Business Manager and Head Teacher to create an overall picture of the school’s energy use, and any improvements that could be made.
+After your meetings report back what you and the Lunchtime/cleaning staff have discussed to the School Business Manager and Head Teacher to create an overall picture of the school’s energy use, and any improvements that could be made.